pharo-sec/OSCP-Cheat-Sheet/Buffer Overflow/README.md

 ![alt-text](src/EIP_Offset.png)

-We will then need to update our exploit.py script and set the offset varialbe to the value of the offset.
+We will then need to update our exploit.py script and set the offset variable to the value of the offset.

 Set the retn variable to "BBBB"